♫ Long and thin, legato is like spaghetti. ♫

 - Bartok pizzicato

-- (Strings) A kind of pizzicato where the strings are plucked so hard they snap against the fingerboard.
+- (Strings) A kind of pizzicato in which the strings are plucked hard enough to snap back against the fingerboard.

 - Body percussion 💻

-- (Pianos, guitars, strings) A non-musical sound performed by hitting the body of the instrument.
+- (Pianos, guitars, strings) An atonal sound performed by hitting the body of the instrument.

 - Bowed sustain 💻